Kurolex/red-blue-lab/README.md

 ### 2. Installing Sysmon on Windows VM:

 - Used PowerShell with administrative privileges to install, unzip, and verify Sysmon.
-- [NOTE: Brief explanation on why Sysmon is used: for advanced system monitoring and logging of suspicious activities.]
+- Sysmon is a powerful Sysinternals tool used for in-depth system monitoring, helping detect advanced threats by logging key events like process activity, network connections, and file changes in one centralized location [1].

 ##### PowerShell command executing Sysmon:
 ![PowerShell command executing Sysmon](https://i.imgur.com/OBqo3OZ.png)